• Skip to primary navigation

 Storage

-This Honey Cookies recipe makes a lot ... perfect for sharing with friends and family during the holidays!
-Store them in an airtight container, and they will keep for one to two weeks.
-You may also freeze them for up to two months.
+This Honey Almond Cookie recipe makes a lot of treats ... perfect for sharing with friends and family during the holidays!
+Store them in an airtight container, and they will stay fresh for about one to two weeks.
+You may also freeze the cookies for up to two months.

 A stack of cookies on a checked napkin.